KunalSachdev2005/US_Domestic_Airline_Flights_Performace_Dashboard/README.md

-# Data_Visualization_with_Python
-Creating an Interactive Web Dashboard with Plotly and Dash
+# Creating Interactive Web Dashboards with Plotly and Dash
+As a data analyst, I have to monitor and report US domestic airline flights performance.
+The goal is to analyze the performance of the reporting airline to improve fight reliability thereby improving customer reliability.